hylo-lang/specification/spec.md

 ## General

-1. The Val language is statically typed.
+1. The Hylo language is statically typed.
 Every entity has a type that is known at compile time.
 The type of an entity is immutable.

 2. A type has a canonical form.
 Two types are equivalent if and only if they have the same canonical form.
 A type is either *structural* or *nominal*.
 A nominal type has a name and is defined by a type declaration, unless it is a built-in type.
 [Note: The types `Any` and `Never` are not considered nominal types.]